OVERCOME FINANCIAL HARDSHIP

 Is every employee eligible for The Foundation?

 - Not every employee is eligible for our services.
-To be eligible you need to be a current, regular/permanent employee (full-or part-time) with at least two years of continuous Abbott service – or two years from an acquisition date.
+To be eligible you need to be a current, regular/permanent employee (full-or part-time) with at least one year of continuous Abbott service – or one year from an acquisition date.
 Contractors, temporary workers, etc. are not eligible for our services.

 - For complete eligibility information, visit the Financial Assistance or Scholarship Eligibility sections on our website.